Failover Dynamics and Options with BeyondTrust

 This document describes how to use a second B Series Appliance as a backup and failover device for a support site and how to switch operations to the backup B Series Appliance in a disaster recovery situation.
 There are three network configuration methods available with BeyondTrust failover for redirecting network traffic so that your support site remains available:

 - Shared IP

 - NAT Swing

 Configuration details regarding each of these methods follow in this document, and detailed failover steps are also covered.
-Your Secure Remote Access Appliances have a peer relationship, so implementing the Shared IP failover configuration with automatic data synchronization enabled is recommended.
-Both appliances must be on the same IP subnet to support Shared IP failover; therefore, it may be necessary to use DNS or NAT swing failover methods.
+Your B Series Appliances have a peer relationship, so implementing the Shared IP failover configuration with automatic data synchronization enabled is recommended.
+Both B Series Appliances must be on the same IP subnet to support Shared IP failover; therefore, it may be necessary to use DNS or NAT swing failover methods.
 Failover can be further managed and automated using the BeyondTrust API.
-The pros and cons of each option are covered in more detail later in the best practices.

 For more information on the pros and cons of each option, please see Methods of Network Configuration for B Series Appliance Failover.